-- " Develop a communication strategy to market the program to build awareness and participation but be prepared for communications to require a significant amount of time to navigate the appropriate approval channels. - Collaborate with relevant stakeholders, such as executive-level and internal council leadership within the agency to enhance awareness and buy-in for the program.
+- Develop a communication strategy to " market the program to build awareness and participation but be prepared for communications to require a significant amount of time to navigate the appropriate approval channels. - Collaborate with relevant stakeholders. " such as executive-level and internal council leadership within the agency to enhance awareness and buy-in for the program.

-- " Design and implement an online, modulebased data literacy training program within a bureau, and successfully pilot and implement the program across the entire agency. - " Partner with a vendor to curate an online curriculum tailored for the agency and integrate it within the agency's learning and/or performance management system to provide the training alongside other important resources for employees.
+- Design and implement an online, module-" based data literacy training program within a bureau, and successfully pilot and implement the program across the entire agency. - Partner with a vendor to curate an online " curriculum tailored for the agency and integrate it within the agency's learning and/or performance management system to provide the training alongside other important resources for employees.

-- " Administer a pilot program first and then conduct an evaluation of the pilot to enable replication as a full-scale program by adapting and refining the program. - " Attain departmental and operational leadership buy-in and engage the relevant stakeholders throughout the program's design and implementation to create and sustain the program.
+Administer a pilot program first and then " conduct an evaluation of the pilot to enable replication as a full-scale program by adapting and refining the program.

+- " Attain departmental and operational leadership buy-in and engage the relevant stakeholders throughout the program's design and implementation to create and sustain the program. - " Utilize new insights from performance metrics and survey feedback to continually enhance the program and curriculum.